Without adequate ventilation, the moisture produced within the property as a result of everyday activities such as washing, cooking, and bathing,

-These tiny critters are too small to see but can be present in huge quantities in soft furnishings and, more worryingly, in our pillows and mattresses.
+These tiny critters are too small to see but can be present in considerable quantities in soft furnishings and, more worryingly, in our pillows and mattresses.

 Air Qaulity & Mould Reduction

-There are thousands of consumers with expensive uncalibrated equipment installed by unqualified contractors, which does not address the real cause of the dampness and mould affecting the property..
+Thousands of consumers have expensive uncalibrated equipment installed by unqualified contractors, which does not address the real cause of the dampness and mould affecting the property.

-Poor air quality due to poor ventilation leads to Condensation-Mould-High CO2 – Which in turn results in a high risk of health issues, spoiling of decorations and personal items
+Poor air quality due to poor ventilation leads to condensation, mould and high CO2 – resulting in an increased risk of health issues and spoiling decorations and personal items.

 Do you have:

 - Streaming windows

 - Black mould on walls, fabrics or furnishings

 - Musty smells

 Condensation accounts for approximately 70% of reported damp problems in domestic dwellings.